10 New Cafes November 2018 – HeyTea Singapore, Crepe Café At Ang Mo Kio, Scrambled Eggs Cafe At Tanjong Pagar

 Opening Hours: 10am – 10pm

-A China’s most popular iconic tea brand, HEYTEA 喜茶 is set to launch its first-ever overseas store in Singapore.
+A China’s most popular iconic tea brand, HEYTEA 喜茶 has launched its first-ever overseas store in Singapore.

 There are many imitation brands around, but this is the real McCoy.